Kohnert posets and polynomials of northeast diagrams: Bounded posets

 \begin{proof} Since $\tilde{D}$ is a minimal element, there must be at least one column $c' > c$ such that $(r_{\max},c') \in \tilde{D}$.
 Let $c_{\max}$ equal the maximum such column.
 As $(r_{\max}, c_{\max})$ is the rightmost cell in its row, the minimality of $\tilde{D}$ implies that in column $c_{\max}$, all rows $1$ through $r_{\max}-1$ are occupied by cells.
 This completes our proof, since $(r_{\max}, c_{\max}) \in \tilde{D}$. \end{proof}

 The next lemma specializes Lemma~\ref{lem:bdd claim 2} to the canonical minimal element to deduce further information about $D_0$.
-We introduce the notation $\cwt_{\leq r}(D)_c$ (and $\cwt_{< r}(D)_c$) to denote the number of cells in column $c$ of diagram $D$ which lie weakly (respectively, strictly) below row $r$.
-Likewise, $\cwt_{\geq r}(D)_c$ (and $\cwt_{> r}(D)_c$) denote the number of cells in column $c$ of diagram $D$ which lie weakly (respectively, strictly) above row $r$.
+We introduce the notation $\cwt_{\leq r}(D)_c$ (respectively, $\cwt_{< r}(D)_c$) to denote the number of cells in column $c$ of diagram $D$ that lie weakly (respectively, strictly) below row $r$.
+Likewise, let $\cwt_{\geq r}(D)_c$ (respectively, $\cwt_{> r}(D)_c$) denote the number of cells in column $c$ of diagram $D$ that lie weakly (respectively, strictly) above row $r$.